 The following examples illustrate how companies across different industries have successfully used outsourcing to deliver complex digital solutions.

-Rationale: Lack of mobile software development expertise in-house
+- Rationale: Need of mobile software development expertise in-house

 PKO Bank Polski, one of Poland’s largest financial institutions, sought to expand its digital banking capabilities by developing a mobile application tailored for corporate clients.
 The goal was to provide business users with secure, on-the-go access to essential banking services while improving the overall digital experience for corporate customers.